 High humidity, on the other hand, is a plus.
 If your plant's foliage develops brown edges, it's not getting enough humidity.
 You may need to move the potted plant to a more humid spot like the bathroom.
 Some gardeners like to keep the pot on a saucer filled with wet pebbles to boost the humidity level.

-Worth noting: Dieffenbachia's sap irritates human skin and eyes, and burns the mouth and throat—sometimes paralyzing the vocal cords.
+Worth noting: Dieffenbachia's sap irritates human skin and eyes, and burns the mouth and throat (if swallowed it can temporarily paralyze the vocal cords, hence the common name of dumb cane).
 Handle this plant carefully.

 More Varieties of Dieffenbachia